Table of Contents:

 Same-old, same-old isn’t working anymore.

-The Church needs leaders who want to think more deeply, see more clearly, and be formed more fully, if we wish to leave a legacy of a vibrant, culture-engaging Church for the next century.
+The Church and society needs leaders who want to think more deeply, see more clearly, and be formed more fully, if we wish to leave a legacy of a vibrant, culture-engaging world for the next century.
 That’s why we’ve created the Evangelical Seminary Doctor of Theology program!
 This program is for reflective practitioners of ministry, taught by experienced and wise scholar-practitioners, with the intent that fresh forms and expressions of ministry will emerge through this collaborative learning process.

 The program includes traditional components (a series of core courses, taken as a cohort, as well as a dissertation) and nontraditional aspects (a series of specialized readings-and-research courses, supervised by a track mentor, in a fashion similar to the British doctoral system).
 It requires roughly the same number of credits and time frame as a typical Doctor of Ministry but with richer theological reflection and greater academic credibility.
 Its hybrid delivery provides both accessibility from a distance and the opportunity to utilize local resources for knowledge discovery.